tom-newbold/spotify-api/README.md

 Alternatively, run the provided `server.bat` file.

 Authentication details, found on your personal [Spotify for Developers](https://developer.spotify.com/) dashboard, need to be added into the blank `config.json` provided.

-#### Currently working on:

-<i>/playlist_followers/ page</i> - This should be able to show all your playlists, and fetch the usernames of those who follow it (as long as they follow you).
-Unfortunately, I have run into some problems when developing this, and it seems it might not be possible; due to a combination of "missing" endpoint functionality on Spotify's end, as well as indeterminate scope and/or permission issues.